IndyCar Series: Ethanol

 In 2005, the driver Paul Dana brought the sponsorship of the Ethanol Promotion and Information Council (EPIC) to his IndyCar team.
 EPIC is a consortium of ethanol producers that advocate the increased use of ethanol.
 EPIC was anxious to address public concerns of that era that ethanol use led to engine damage and poor performance when used in road cars.
 As a marketing effort, it was believed that sponsoring an IndyCar could be used as a tool to promote education and awareness of ethanol use and to curb the spread of erroneous information.

 Dana was killed in a crash in 2006, but the IRL had already begun a transition to ethanol fuel.
 For the 2006 season the fuel was a 90%/10% mixture of methanol and ethanol.
 Starting in 2007, the league advertised "100% Fuel Grade Ethanol," the first competitive series to utilize renewable fuel.
 The mixture was actually 98% ethanol and 2% gasoline, provided by Lifeline Foods of Saint Joseph, Missouri.
 The additives satisfy the U.S. government's demand that the alcohol is unfit for human consumption and add visible color in case of fire.
-However, 2010 São Paulo Indy 300, held in Brazil –outside of the U.S. regulations– utilized a full E100 mixture, the first instance in the sport.
+However, 2010 São Paulo Indy 300, held in Brazil—outside of the U.S. regulations–utilized a full E100 mixture, the first instance in the sport.

 To compensate for the loss of power due to the use of ethanol, the displacement was increased back to 3.5 liters.
-Since ethanol gets better fuel mileage than methanol, the fuel tanks in the car were decreased.
+Since ethanol gets better fuel mileage than methanol, the fuel tank capacity was decreased.

-Compared to methanol, human contact with the current ICS fuel is much less harsh, and the fumes much less irritating.
+Compared to methanol, human contact with the current ICS fuel is much less harsh and the fumes much less irritating.
 The fumes are often compared with the sweet smell of apple cider or apple cobbler.
-Unlike methanol, ethanol is not caustic and does not cause chemical burns when it comes in contact with the skin.
+Unlike methanol, ethanol is not caustic and does not cause chemical burns when it comes in contact with skin.
 It also is less polluting when spilled compared to methanol.

-In May 2010, Sunoco became the official fuel of the series starting in mid-2010 with an immediate effect, running through 2018.
-For the 2012 season, the ethanol fuel blend rate was reduced to 85% blend in a reference of road car relevance.
-Speedway LLC took over as series official fuel supplier beginning from 2019 season onwards, but the E85 formula still retained until at 2022.
+In May 2010, Sunoco became the official fuel of the series starting from mid-2010 through 2018.
+For the 2012 season, the ethanol fuel blend rate was reduced to 85% in a reference of road car relevance.
+Speedway LLC took over as series official fuel supplier beginning from 2019 season, but the E85 formula remained to 2022.

-From 2023 onwards Shell USA (North American division of Shell plc) will supply 100% Ethanol-sourced fuel for the first time since 2011.
+From 2023, Shell USA (North American division of Shell plc) would supply 100% ethanol-sourced fuel for the first time since 2011.

 Fuel cell

-The fuel cell for all current IndyCar Series cars are made of rubber and are covered with a Kevlar-fitted blanket for extra protection in side impacts.
-Since 2012 the capacity has been 18.5 usgal.
+The fuel cells for all current IndyCar Series cars are made of rubber and are covered with a Kevlar-fitted blanket for extra protection in side impacts.
+Since 2012, the capacity has been 18.5 usgal.
 Previous capacities were 22 usgal in 2007–2011, 30 usgal in 2004–2006, and 35 usgal in 1997–2003.